leaveyoustun/autonomous-turtlebot/README.md

-This repository contains the code we wrote to make a **TurtleBot3 Burger** solve three autonomous-navigation micro‑challenges inside the Gazebo world below.
+This repository contains the code for **TurtleBot3 Burger** solving three autonomous-navigation micro‑challenges inside the Gazebo world below.

-We built a ROS 1 package that lets a TurtleBot3 Burger navigate a miniature “driving-school” world in Gazebo (and on the real robot).
+The ROS 1 package lets a TurtleBot3 Burger navigate a miniature “driving-school” world in Gazebo (and on the real robot).
 The map combines coloured lane markings, tunnels and obstacles.
-Our goal was to write a perception + control node for the robot to pass through them.
+The goal was to write a perception + control node for the robot to pass through them.

 <p align="center">